au-ts/libvmm/docs/MANUAL.md

 The rest of the GIC is virtualised in the vGIC driver in libvmm.

+## Multiple vCPUs

+There is support for multiple vCPUs (up to 16) on ARM.

+To change the number of vCPUs supported, override the value of `GUEST_NUM_VCPUS` when compiling libvmm.

+libvmm expects the vCPU IDs to be consecutive, with zero being the boot vCPU ID.

 # Passthrough

 This section describes what is generally referred to as "passthrough".
 Passthrough